1995parham-learning/python101/README.md

 ## [Thrift](thrift)

-Let's learn this new animal in Python, we use pure python edition of Thrift form [here](https://github.com/Thriftpy/thriftpy2).
+Let's learn this new beast in Python, we use pure python edition of Thrift form [here](https://github.com/Thriftpy/thriftpy2).
 This example was written for having more fun in our trash life.